KHTangent/adminpanel/README.md

 # AdminPanel (WIP)

 Tool for Discord admins and moderators to keep track of bans, warning, and other stuff about members.
 Not at all usable yet, barely anything is implemented.
+Also, database migrations are not stable before the initial version is ready, so if you try to run this your database may break at random times.

 ## Setup